McCarthy meets with Rep. Greene; GOP faces Cheney decision

 McCarthy has said he supports Cheney but also has “concerns,” leaving his stance on her unclear.

 Peoples reported from New York.
-AP Congressional Correspondent Lisa Mascaro contributed to this report from Washington.
+AP Congressional Correspondent Lisa Mascaro contributed to this report.